iggy-smart/voice-alt/female-voice-en.md

 -D: don't push your larynx with our fingers/etc. Don't apply to much strength.

-## Vowels with small size
+## Vowels in small size

 Scaling (down/up ?) vowels

 Starting position
 1) larynx up
-2) kee (L's 2.4)
+2) 'kee' (L's 2.4) or 'heel' sounds are good triggers to push larynx up.
-3) speak vowel/simple word with this vowel - and control it shouldn't be distorted
+3) speak vowel/simple word with this vowel - and control vowel/word shouldn't be distorted
 4) touch & feel Adam's apple - won't go down
 5) reset to 1

+When you feel all sounds are good.
+Try to speak sentances.

+You may notice that some sounds cause the larynx to go lower.
+Work on fixing them.

 ## Adding pitch to resonance
 ## Combining pitch/size/weight